MEN'S BODYBUILDING CLASS RULES / CRITERIA

 Each competitor will then be required to do an individual posing routine.
 This is the opportunity to display their physiques to the judges without distraction.
 It is advised that athletes present themselves with confidence and control of their physique.
 Displaying each muscle group to the best of their ability.
 Athletes can use mandatory and non-mandatory poses of their choice.

-Routines to be a minimum of 45 seconds, (Area Competitions can go up to 60 seconds max.)
-However you must check with your area rep who will inform you of the times for that show
+Routines to be a minimum of 45 seconds, (Area Competitions can go up to 60 seconds max. dependant on amount of competitors in each class,) However you must check with your Area Rep who will inform you of the times for their show.

-45 seconds max is designated time for the Britain Finals and Universe Competitions.
+45 seconds max is designated time for the Britain Finals, England and Universe Competitions.

 Round 3 Comparisons